World Economic Forum: History

+In August 2025, the Forum faced renewed scrutiny after whistleblowers alleged financial irregularities and a toxic work environment.
+Interim chair Peter Brabeck-Letmathe, former CEO of Nestlé, resigned citing his personal observations of such conditions.
+Although an internal investigation by the Zurich-based law firm Homburger and U.S. firm Covington & Burling found no evidence of "material wrongdoing" by Schwab or his wife Hilde, the Board pledged to strengthen governance structures.
+At the same time, the Forum appointed Larry Fink, CEO of BlackRock, and André Hoffmann, vice-chair of Roche Holding, as interim co-chairs of its board.

 Organization

-Headquartered in Cologny, the WEF also has offices in New York, Beijing and Tokyo.
+Headquartered in Cologny, the WEF also has offices in New York, Beijing, Tokyo and Seoul.
 In January 2015, it was designated an NGO with "other international body" status by the Swiss Federal Government under the Swiss Host-State Act.

 On 10 October 2016, the WEF announced the opening of its new Center for the Fourth Industrial Revolution in San Francisco.
 According to the WEF, the center will "serve as a platform for interaction, insight and impact on the scientific and technological changes that are changing the way we live, work and relate to one another".
+WEF has 19 such centers spread across Africa, Asia, Europe, North America and South America.

-The World Economic Forum claims to be impartial and that it is not tied to any political, partisan, or national interests.
-Until 2012, it had observer status with the United Nations Economic and Social Council, when it was revoked; it is under the supervision of the Swiss Federal Council.
+The World Economic Forum declares that it is impartial and that it is not tied to any political, partisan, or national interests.
+Until 2012, it had observer status with the United Nations Economic and Social Council; it is under the supervision of the Swiss Federal Council.
 The foundation's highest governance body is the foundation board.

-The managing board is chaired by the WEF's president, Børge Brende, and acts as the executive body of the World Economic Forum.
+The managing board is chaired by the WEF's president and CEO, Børge Brende, and acts as the executive body of the World Economic Forum.
 Managing board members are Børge Brende, Julien Gattoni, Jeremy Jurgens, Adrian Monck, Sarita Nayyar, Olivier M. Schwab, Saadia Zahidi, and Alois Zwinggi.